 - Making a false or misleading oral or written statement

-- Representing that the property has a characteristic or use that it does not have
+- Representing that the property has a feature or use that it does not have

-- Representing that the property is of a particular standard, quality, or style that it is not
+- Representing that the property is of a particular standard, quality, or style that is not the case

-A landlord may not tell the tenant that they can pay the rent in a certain way, and then fail to accept that method of payment at a later time.
+A landlord may not tell the tenant that they can pay the rent in a certain way, and then refuse to accept that method of payment.

 Consequences for Landlords Who Defraud Tenants

-Landlords who defraud current and prospective tenants may face litigation.
+It’s illegal for a landlord to defraud a tenant.
 Depending on the court, the tenant may be entitled to:

 - Economic damages